srobo/team-emails/SR2025/2025-01-08-jan-update.md

 If you're interested in attending any of these events, please **[sign up to Tech Days][tech-day-signup]**.
 Volunteers may also be around virtually on these days for support, should you not be able to attend any events in person.

 For the January tech day, the deadline is Friday 17th January 2025 for you to [let us know][tech-day-signup] that you'd like to attend.
-We will be allocating and confirming places from early December.

 -- Student Robotics